Rare European Jazz on eBay: Meinert, Pelzer and more…

 Greetings to all from the world of obscure jazz records on eBay.
 It feels weird writing that, considering how much strife and upset is occurring due to our political situation and like Al, it’s been hard for me to find much respite even in my own projects.
 At the same time, settling down with music made as the world was in the midst of conflict does give one hope that as a whole we can get through these seemingly insurmountable situations.
 Not unscathed, but through.

 A personal favorite in the realm of private-pressed Scandinavian jazz is this first LP by Danish saxophonist Carsten Meinert, To You, released on his own M.S. imprint.
 A second version exists on Spectator, which Meinert co-founded, with pretty much the same artwork (albeit without a flipback sleeve) and in presumably about the same quantity (not many).
-It’s definitely in the realm of mid-60s Coltrane and despite being a bit derivative, is in my opinion a fantastic listen.
-A high-quality authorized reissue was released on Fredriksberg Records a couple years ago and is still in print.
+It’s solidly in the realm of mid-60s Coltrane and despite being a bit derivative, is in my opinion a fantastic listen.
+A high-quality authorized reissue was released on Fredriksberg Records in 2015 and is still in print.
 This original pressing was listed in about VG+ condition for the record and VG++ for the cover and landed at an unsurprising (to me, anyway) $858.

 Here’s one for the $1,000+ bin: a very rare Italian jazz LP led by the team of saxophonist Gianni Basso and trumpeter Oscar Valdambrini, co-leading a bossa nova-inspired ensemble through a program of nine standards and originals.
 Their LPs are quite in demand (as are most early-60s Italian jazz albums) and I’ve never seen Bossa Nova before.
 This original Ricordi pressing with a simple red, black and white sleeve design (very sound-library in its look) was in VG++ to M- for the record and probably VG or VG+ for the thin jacket, and ended at $1,259.